 Like using your mouse and keyboard to delete accounts in the GUI., the deluser is the way to do it on the command line.

 By default, the deluser command deletes or removes users without deleting or removing their home directories and mail spools.

-The syntax is the rule and format of how the deluser command can be used. the syntax’s options can be reordered. but a straight format must be followed.,.
+The syntax is the rule and format of how the deluser command can be used.
+The syntax options can be reordered.
+But a straight format must be followed.,.

 Below is an example syntax of how to use the deluser command.